Bleak House: Synopsis

 Lady Dedlock discovers that Esther is her own child: unknown to Sir Leicester, before she married, Honoria had had a lover, Captain Hawdon (Nemo), and bore a daughter by him, who she had believed was dead.
 The daughter, Esther, was brought up by Honoria's sister, Miss Barbary.
-Esther becomes sick (possibly with smallpox, since it severely disfigures her) from Jo.
+Esther becomes ill (possibly with smallpox, since it severely disfigures her) from Jo.
 Lady Dedlock waits until she has recovered before telling her the truth.
 Though the two women are happy to be reunited, Lady Dedlock tells Esther they must never acknowledge their connection again.

 Upon recovery, Esther finds that Richard, having failed at several professions, has ignored Jarndyce's advice and is trying to push Jarndyce and Jarndyce to conclusion in his and Ada's favour, and as a result has fallen out with Jarndyce.
 In the process, Richard loses all his money and declines in health.
 He and Ada have secretly married, and Ada is pregnant.
 Esther has her own romance when Mr Woodcourt returns to England, having survived a shipwreck, and he continues to seek her company despite her disfigurement.
 However, Esther has already agreed to marry her guardian, the much older Jarndyce.

-Hortense and Mr Tulkinghorn discover the truth about Lady Dedlock's past.
-After a confrontation with Mr Tulkinghorn, Lady Dedlock flees her home, leaving a note apologising to Sir Leicester for her conduct.
 Mr Tulkinghorn dismisses Hortense, who is no longer of any use to him.
+He tells Lady Dedlock he will soon reveal her secret to Sir Leicester.
+He returns to his chambers and is shot through the heart.
+Inspector Bucket initially suspects Lady Dedlock of the murder but later discovers Hortense's guilt.

-He is shot through the heart, and suspicion falls on Lady Dedlock.
-Sir Leicester, discovering his lawyer's death and his wife's confession and flight, suffers a catastrophic stroke, but he manages to communicate that he forgives his wife and wants her to return.
+Upon learning she is suspected of murder, Lady Dedlock flees her home, leaving a note apologising to Sir Leicester for her conduct.
+Inspector Bucket reveals the truth about Lady Dedlock's past to Sir Leicester.
+Following this, Sir Leicester discovers his wife's flight and suffers a catastrophic stroke, but he manages to communicate that he forgives his wife and wants her to return.